If you love beading and you’re bored at home, check out this list of fun things to do.

 There are lots of amazing bead weaving techniques out there and several of them have many variations.
 Try learning a new stitch while you’re bored at home.
 Not only will this keep you entertained, it’ll also help you improve your bead weaving skills.

 There are several ways you can learn bead stitching ranging from books to taking a class.
 However, I definitely recommend joining my online bead weaving membership for beginner to intermediate beaders called The Bead Club Insiders.
+Update: The membership site has been closed and is not accepting new members at this time.

 I may be a bit biased but The Bead Club Insiders is a wonderful resource packed with comprehensive video classes, step-by-step PDF patterns and a community where you can get your questions answered.
 And, you get all this for one ridiculously low price.
-Click here to learn more about the membership.

 2. Try New Beading Patterns